centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/faqs/whmcs-ispapi-registrar.md

 ### 12. I am using WHMCS 7.6.*.
 I have configured correct credentials in the ISPAPI registrar module config settings.
 Still, it shows an error: "Disconnected".
 How can I fix this issue?

 WHMCS version 7.6 has a bug in the registrar module configuration page.
 You are already connected to our API even though WHMCS shows 'Disconnected'.
-In order to make sure that the connection was established, you can try to register a domain name with your account or you can use a test account if you have one.
 To avoid this issue, you need to upgrade your WHMCS to the newest version.

 ### 13. I have registered the domain test.icu, but every time I see the Domain details, I get this warning: